- Study Abroad /

 - Education costs are 143.20% higher in Canada than in India

-In terms of Safety and Crime Rate, Canada registered less crime than India.
-In the 2022 Global Peace Index (GPI), Canada ranks 12th, and India ranks 135th position.
+In terms of safety and crime rate, Canada registered fewer crimes than India.
+In the 2023 Global Peace Index (GPI), Canada ranks 11th, and India ranks 126th position.
 It reveals that Canada is a safer and more peaceful place to live.

 The Global Peace Index produced by the Institute for Economics and Peace (IEP), determines the state of peace across three different factors: